Venture Capital as a Service: A New State of Play

 New companies create constant pressure that disrupts established ways of doing business, with the average business lifespan on the S&P 500 collapsing by nearly 70% since the 1960s.

-Consider the corporate venture capital world of today.
+Consider the world of corporate venture capital today.
 It is the corporate venture arm of a corporation that makes equity investments in startups, usually with the intention of generating a financial return and/or achieving strategic objectives.
 Corporate VCs can be either internal (a division of the corporation) or external (an independent VC firm funded by the corporation).

-Firms including Touchdown Ventures and Pegasus Tech Ventures are providing startups with both flexible cheque sizes and targeted business engagements with strategic corporate partners.
+Firms, including Touchdown Ventures and Pegasus Tech Ventures are providing startups with both flexible cheque sizes and targeted business engagements with strategic corporate partners.
 Touchdown has partnered with corporations such as Aramark, Kelloggs, T-Mobile and 20th Century Fox.
 Pegasus has partnered with corporations including ASUS, acer and SEGA.

 There are also some risks associated with venture capital as a service.
 First, if you are not careful, it can lead to a conflict of interest between the corporation and the venture capital firm.
-Second, it can be difficult to find a venture capital firm that is a good fit for your corporation.
+Second, it can be challenging to find a venture capital firm that is a good fit for your corporation.
 Third, the venture capital firm may not be able to generate the expected return on investment.
 Finally, the venture capital firm may not be able to provide the desired level of service.

 The three models of Venture Capital funding